Dead ends on wreath products and lamplighter groups: The quasi-Hamiltonian property

 with standard generators has the quasi-Hamiltonian property.
 In order to generalize this to hold for \textit{every} Cayley graph, we will use the following result about the structure of generating sets of abelian groups.

-\begin{lem}[{Nash-Williams, \cite[Lemma 3]{NashWilliams1959}}] Let $B$ be an infinite abelian group with free abelian rank $\mathrm{rank}(B)=r\ge 1$, and $S$ any finite generating set.
-Then we can label the elements of $S$ as $a_1,\ldots,a_r,b_1,\ldots,b_s$ and find positive integers $m_1,\ldots,m_s$ such that each element $g\in B$ is uniquely expressible as
+\begin{lemma}[{Nash-Williams, \cite[Lemma 3]{NashWilliams1959}}] Let $B$ be an infinite abelian group with free abelian rank $\mathrm{rank}(B)=r\ge 1$, and $S$ any finite generating set.
+Then there is an enumeration $a_1,\ldots,a_r,b_1,\ldots,b_s$ of the elements of $S$ and there exist positive integers $m_1,\ldots,m_s$, such that each element $g\in B$ is uniquely expressible as